Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 ### Quality and Testing Strategies

-Ensuring the quality and maintainability of your design system involves rigorous testing and versioning.
-Implement comprehensive testing to ensure reliability.
+Test your design system often.
+Use rigorous testing and version control to keep it reliable and easy to maintain.

 - **Web Accessibility (a11y)**: Regularly perform accessibility audits and fix issues to make sure your design system is accessible to all users.
 - **User Testing**: Conduct user testing to gather feedback and ensure that your design system meets the needs of end-users.